-What does it mean to be a nondegree student?
+What does it mean to be a non-degree student?

 Not formally admitted to a U of M degree or credit certificate program?
-We welcome nondegree guest students seeking to fulfill a prerequisite or requirement, or those just wanting to sample a course.
+We welcome non-degree guest students seeking to fulfill a prerequisite or requirement, or those just wanting to sample a course.
 Ready to get started?
 See details below on how to find and register for undergraduate-level and graduate-level courses.

-Registering as a Guest Student
+Taking a Course as a Non-degree Student

 Are you seeking credits you may want to use toward a bachelor’s program?
 You’ll need undergraduate-level courses.
 It’s a good idea to check in with the advisor for your desired major before you register to make sure you are on the right track.